shilpagopi/CodePrep/Algo/Graph-1.md

 # Graph - 1
-A Graph is a non-linear data structure consisting of nodes and edges.
+A Graph is a non-linear data structure consisting of nodes and edges. \
-Trackers: seen[], explored[], parent_node, adj_vertices, timings of seeing and exploration
+Trackers: seen[], explored[], parent_node (how did I reach the current vertex), adj_vertices, timings of seeing and exploration, BFS (distance from root node), DFS (computation from all subgraph)

 #### Specification questions: Directed?
 Cyclic?
 Weighted?
 Connected?
 Input format?